nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User decides to edit a log in a specific friend.
-2. User keys in necessary details with the one-line command.
+2. User keys in necessary details.
-3. Amigos clears the input and displays the friend and the specific log.
+3. Amigos edits the specific log of the friend.

     Use case ends.

 **Extensions**

 * 2a.
-Amigos finds no friend with the given name.
+Amigos finds no friend with the given name or index.
     * 2a1.
 Amigos requests user to check input and reenter.
     * 2a2.
 User corrects command (if desired), and keys in edited command.